purescript/package-sets/CONTRIBUTING.md

 After adding your package to the Dhall files, you should check that the package-set is still consistent.

 In order to verify the addition (or change), you should follow these steps:
-- `nix-shell --command "make setup"`: this will setup a test project based on the new package-set
+- `make`: this will format the files with `dhall` and generate the new `packages.json`
-- `psc-package verify ${your-new-package-name}`
+- `cd src && spago verify ${your-new-package-name}`

+Note: if you have `nix` installed, then you should run `nix-shell` and then run these commands inside, for better reproducibility.

 Once it verifies correctly check in both the Dhall files and the `packages.json` file.